Start point - Layby on south

 so it did not take very long.
 Dad found a convenient layby beside

-we were settled in the rucksack, Dad walked down the road passing
+we were settled in the rucksack, Shaun said, "we continue down the road past

 As you can see it states it is 20